pascalkrautm/002---Audio-News-Podcast-Generator/README.md

         engine.say(text)
         engine.runAndWait()

 The save_as_mp3 function saves the podcast as a mp3 file on the user's disk so that the user can access it offline.
-_Problem:_  While creating the mp3 file, the problem appeared that the mp3 was stopped after the first dot.
-We fixed this by replacing all the dots with commas.This still leaves a pause when speaking and the text is read aloud completely.

     def save_as_mp3(self, text: str, file_name: str = "podcast.mp3"):
         text = text.replace(".", ", ")